 A single presentation is $500.

-For 5-day minimum writing residencies, allow up to five classroom sessions each day at $800 per day.
-Most schools choose a week or two while others plan for once-a-month ongoing visits or create schedules that best fit their needs.
+For multiple-day writing residencies, allow up to five classroom sessions each day at $1200 per day, with discounts for return visits.
+Most schools choose a week or two while others plan for once-a-month ongoing visits or other schedules that best fit their needs.

 Event fees vary but are generally $400 to $800.

-Free 10-minute Q&A online visits are available when a new book is released and also as my schedule allows.
 Online live presentations (usually by Skype) are $125 for up to 30 minutes, and $175 for up to 50 minutes.
-These are a great option for schools that are remote or lack funding for live author visits.
+These are great options for schools that are remote or lack funding for in-person author visits.